Clear encampment or face suspension, Columbia University tells Israel-Hamas war protesters - KESQ

 College classes nationwide are wrapping up for the semester, and campuses are preparing for graduation ceremonies.

-The notice sent by Columbia to protesters in the encampment Monday said that if they leave by the designated time and sign a form committing to abide by university policies through June 2025 or an earlier graduation, they can finish the semester in good standing.
+The notice sent by Columbia to protesters in the encampment Monday said that if they leave by 2 p.m. and sign a form committing to abide by university policies through June 2025 or an earlier graduation, they can finish the semester in good standing.
 If not, the letter said, they will be suspended, pending further investigation.

 “We urge you to remove the encampment so that we do not deprive your fellow students, their families and friends of this momentous occasion,” the letter said, noting that exams are beginning and graduation is upcoming at the Ivy League university in New York City.